Ladarken/Vampire-protocol-contracts/README.md

 ## Distribution

-The initial distribution of VAMP will be evenly distributed across five farming pools: Uniswap LP (ETH/VAMP), WBTC, WETH, USDT, LINK.
+The initial distribution of VAMP will be evenly distributed across five farming pools: Uniswap LP (ETH/VAMP), WBTC, WETH, USDT, UNI.
 These pools were chosen intentionally to reach a broad swath of the overall DeFi community, as well as specific communities with a proven commitment to active governance and an understanding of complex tokenomics.

 Following the launch of the initial distribution pools, a second distribution pool called Summoner to farm vMANA with VAMP will launch for 7 days.
 After that a final pool to farm VAMP with vMANA_uniswap (vMANA/eth) LP tokens will launch.